 Skin peeling from the bottom of the feet can result from a few different causes.
-The most likely reason is a fungal infection, although this condition is more commonly associated with skin peeling and itching between the toes.
-Two other possible causes include having an illness with a fever, and a disorder called reactive arthritis.
+However, the most likely reason can be a fungal infection, although this condition is more commonly associated with skin peeling and itching between the toes.
+Two other possible causes include eczema and psoriasis.

 Video of the Day

 A high fever that causes sweating can lead to skin peeling on the bottom of the feet, according to Net Doctor.
-This occurrence can cause retention of sweat in the soles of the feet as well as on the palms of the hand, where skin is thicker than elsewhere.
-You may see blister-like formations that later break down and slough away.
+This is because a fever may cause retention of sweat in the soles of the feet (as well as on the palms of the hand), where skin tends to be thicker than elsewhere on the body.
+Fever may even cause skin to form blisters that will later break down and slough away.

-Reactive arthritis, also known as Reiter's syndrome, is a disorder that causes inflammation not only in the joints but also in the skin, mouth, eyes and urinary tract.
-It seems to involve an immune system reaction to a bacterial infection, as explained by Disabled World.
-A possible symptom includes tiny blisters developing on the soles of the feet and palms of the hands.
-The blisters may lead to flaking and peeling skin, which might look similar to psoriasis.
+According to the Mayo Clinic, reactive arthritis, previously called Reiter's syndrome, is a disorder that can cause inflammation not only in the joints but also in the skin, mouth, eyes and urinary tract.
+It's believed to involve an immune system reaction to a bacterial infection.